-Johnson is the daughter of '60s R&B/blues singer Syl Johnson, part of the famed Hi Records roster.
-She grew up listening to Aretha Franklin, Al Green, Tina Turner, the Dells, and Mavis Staples.
-Early on, she developed a love for music.
-She performed in local bands in Chicago.
-She sang in her church choir at Greater Christian Unity.
-She worked in classical and gospel choirs as well as jazz ensembles at Drake University and at Illinois State University, where she majored in music.
-After having nodes removed from her vocal cords, she took two years of speech therapy.
-She has seven years of vocal training.
-All the hard work made Johnson one of her generation's most soulful and realistic R&B singers. ~ Robert Hicks, Rovi
+Singer, songwriter, arranger, and producer Syleena Johnson is the daughter of unsung soul and blues great Syl Johnson ("Different Strokes," "Is It Because I'm Black").
+Born in Harvey, Illinois, she grew up listening to Aretha Franklin, Al Green, Tina Turner, the Dells, and Mavis Staples.
+She performed in local bands and sang in her church choir at Greater Christian Unity, and later worked in classical and gospel choirs as well as in jazz ensembles at Drake University and Illinois State University, where she majored in music.